Self-driving car: Definitions

-Names such as AutonoDrive, PilotAssist, Full-Self Driving or DrivePilot are used even though the products offer an assortment of features that may not match the names.
-Despite offering a system dubbed "Full Self-Driving", Tesla stated that its system did not autonomously handle all driving tasks.
+Names such as AutonoDrive, PilotAssist, "Full-Self Driving" or DrivePilot are used even though the products offer an assortment of features that may not match the names.
+Despite offering a system dubbed Full Self-Driving, Tesla stated that its system did not autonomously handle all driving tasks.
 In the United Kingdom, a fully self-driving car is defined as a car so registered, rather than one that supports a specific feature set.
 The Association of British Insurers claimed that the usage of the word autonomous in marketing was dangerous because car ads make motorists think "autonomous" and "autopilot" imply that the driver can rely on the car to control itself, even though they do not.

-Automated driving system

-SAE identified 6 levels for driving automation from level 0 to level 5.
-An ADS is an SAE J3016 level 3 or higher system.

-Advanced driver assistance system
+Concepts

+The following are useful in understanding the various definitions and criteria in use for self-driving cars.

+Driving systems

-An ADAS is a system that automates specific driving features, such as Forward Collision Warning (FCW), Automatic Emergency Braking (AEB), Lane Departure Warning (LDW), Lane Keeping Assistance (LKA) or Blind Spot Warning (BSW).
+Advanced driver-assistance systems (ADAS) automate specific driving features such as Forward Collision Warning (FCW), Automatic Emergency Braking (AEB), Lane Departure Warning (LDW), Lane Keeping Assistance (LKA) or Blind Spot Warning (BSW).
 An ADAS requires a human driver to handle tasks that the ADAS does not support.

+ADAS contrasts to an automated driving system (ADS), which would be classified by SAE J3016 as Level 3 or higher.

 Autonomy versus automation

 Autonomy implies that an automation system is under the control of the vehicle rather than a driver.
 Automation is function-specific, handling issues such as speed control, but leaves broader decision-making to the driver.

-Euro NCAP defined autonomous as "the system acts independently of the driver to avoid or mitigate the accident".
+The European car safety performance assessment programme Euro NCAP defines "autonomous" as "the system acts independently of the driver to avoid or mitigate the accident".

 In Europe, the words automated and autonomous can be used together.
-For instance, Regulation (EU) 2019/2144 supplied:
+For instance, under Regulation (EU) 2019/2144: